 Cartridge razors, such as the HeadBlade, lift-and-cut (hysteresis) with each pass.
 This causes hair to be cut just beneath the surface of the skin.
 The hair is cut even shorter when shaving against the grain.
 Men with dense, curly hair are more likely to experience razor bumps.

 While shaving with the HeadBlade likely doesn’t cause razor bumps, shaving incorrectly may increase your chances of getting a razor bump.
 If this is a common problem for you, consider a single edge razor instead.

 The HeadBlade is as safe as a cartridge razor.
 Do know that when taking a razor blade to your skin, there is always a chance of nicks or mild irritation.
 Following proper shaving techniques will help to reduce any issues.

-Overall I enjoyed using the HeadBlade Moto.
-It allowed for a close and comfortable shave and one I would recommend to men who shave their head regularly.
-For $17 it’s worth considering, especially if you aren’t completely happy with the performance of your current razor.
+Overall, I enjoyed using the HeadBlade Moto.
+It allowed for a close and comfortable shave and is one I would recommend to men who shave their head regularly.
+For $17, it’s worth considering, especially if you aren’t completely happy with the performance of your current razor.